Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision

 Wi-Fi, including its latest iteration (Wi-Fi 7 / IEEE 802.11be), can also theoretically provide connectivity to and from vehicles, as well as IEEE 802.11bb / Li-Fi.
 Li-Fi adapts the \ac{mac} layer of 802.11 while supporting light (visible or infrared) based physical layers in order to overcome interference in dense deployments (which Wi-Fi is particularly susceptible to) and restrictions or inefficiencies of radio frequencies - potentially increasing the maximum.
 An evolution of the original infrared physical layer proposed in 1999 for IEEE 802.11, it is targeted at the industrial markets~\cite{9855461}.
 However, both solutions fail to consider the high mobility of vehicular nodes, which means frequent handovers between access points.

-Vehicular targeted standards exist. \ac{cv2x} is cellular based and aims at integrating cellular technologies within \ac{v2v} scenarios.
-Based on cellular standards (5.9 GHz band), it also allows direct device-to-device (ad-hoc) communication with low latency and high reliability, but in short ranges (\textpm 1 km), with low cost/free of cost. \ac{cv2x} also support device-to-network, enabling cloud services to be part and parcel of the end-to-end solution.

-ITS-G5 is based on IEEE 802.11p for physical and \ac{mac} layer.
+Vehicular targeted standards include \ac{cv2x} and ITS-G5. \ac{cv2x} is cellular based and aims at integrating cellular technologies within \ac{v2v} scenarios.
+Based on cellular standards it also allows direct device-to-device communication with low latency and high reliability, but in short ranges (\textpm 1 km), with low cost associated with the possible necessary hardware changes. \ac{cv2x} also support device-to-network, enabling cloud services to be part and parcel of the end-to-end solution.
+On the other hand, ITS-G5 is based on IEEE 802.11p for physical and \ac{mac} layer.
 It requires existence of road infrastructure — \acp{rsu} — and that vehicles are equipped with \acp{obu}.